 I just couldn’t fathom in those early stages how I could ever combine my role as a mum and be someone else’s girlfriend.
-The two couldn’t co-exist, as far as I was concerned.
+The two couldn’t co-exist.

-There was no magic moment where I woke and thought, RIGHT!
-I’m ready for a boyfriend!
+There was no magic moment where I woke and thought, right… I’m ready for a boyfriend.
 In fact, it was much the opposite.
 As someone who always depended on their partner, I felt liberated relying on no one but myself.
 All I had to worry about was me and Ollie.
 I could parent him the way I wanted.
-I no longer spent sleepless nights waiting for someone to come home.
-Or was woken in the middle of the night by snoring.
+I no longer spent sleepless nights waiting for someone to come home, or was abruptly woken in the middle of the night by snoring.
 There was no one to disappoint me.
 Let me down.
 Lie to me.
 I was free!
 While parenting solo certainly had its moments, this sense of freedom was so intoxicating, I knew it was going to take someone pretty special to disrupt this peace.

-There were many false starts.
-I went on a few dates with perfectly nice guys, but it just didn’t feel right.
-I simply wasn’t ready.
-My heart was still mending.
-My head was still too consumed in the past and there’s no way you can possibly be ready to commit to someone in that state.
-That being said, the dates were a good distraction for a few hours, and it was nice to speak to someone totally removed from my life and my situation.
-Sometimes I mentioned I had a child, other times I didn’t bother when I knew I would never see the guy again.
+There were a few false starts.
+I agreed to go on a few dates with perfectly nice guys, but each time it just didn’t feel right.
+I simply wasn’t ready, even when I’d convince myself that perhaps it was time to put myself back out there.
+But in reality, my heart was still mending.
+My head was still too consumed in the past and there’s no way you can possibly be ready to commit to someone in that state, and I needed to acknowledge that.
+Sometimes I would mention I had a child, other times I didn’t bother when I knew I would never see the guy again.
 I was always so nervous to bring it up.
 I felt like they’d judge me and they wouldn’t quite get it.
 But to their credit, each one of them was so positive, which was so pleasantly surprising.
 It didn’t take me long to work out that Ollie was the most amazing filter.
 Only really genuine, decent guys bothered to talk to me.
 Anyone who had bad intentions kept well away.
 I guess they figured they wouldn’t waste their time messing with a woman with a baby.
 And that was fine by me.

 I eventually just pumped the brakes on dating and forgot about it.
-I was working on loving myself.
-I didn’t feel like I needed a relationship and I lived by the mantra that you should look for a man who complements your life, not completes it, so I was extra picky and cautious with who I spent my time with.
+I invested my time into rebuilding my self worth.
 I never placed any emphasis on finding someone.
 If it happened, it happened.
 I knew whoever I let in, had to accept the fact it wasn’t just me, it was my little boy too and everything that came with that.
 My future man needed to love and accept both of us.
 He needed to stand by us through the many, many storms I would no doubt have to endure.
 It was a non-negotiable.
 I knew it wasn’t going to be easy.
 But I knew whoever accepted that challenge was certainly worth my time.

-I know it’s lame and cliche, but it’s so true when people tell you someone comes along as soon as you stop looking.
+I know it’s cliche, but it’s so true when people tell you someone comes along as soon as you stop looking.
 And that was absolutely the case for me.

 When my now boyfriend asked me on a date, I assumed it probably wouldn’t eventuate.
 And even if it did, it probably wasn’t going to go anywhere.
 We’d known one another for a few years, but not very well.
 However, well enough for him to know exactly what I’d been through and all about Ollie courtesy of my 19 daily Instagram story uploads.
 I was surprised at how effortlessly our first date flowed.
 There was no awkward moment where I had to reveal I had a child.
 He knew it all and it didn’t phase him.
 In fact, he later confessed it made him even more interested as he knew I’d been through hell and back.
 He respected me so much for my strength, for getting back out there, and for holding my head high despite everything.
 He made it very clear from the get go that he wanted to be there.
 He vowed to never let me down.
 To care for me exactly how I deserve.
 But, I didn’t want to let him in.
 I’d become so used to finding examples of shitty relationships to reaffirm the narrative that all men are shit.
 Yet, here was a man who, well, wasn’t shit.
 He was kind.
 And selfless.
 And honest.
 And caring.
 And just loved me in the most simple, uncomplicated way.
 Um.
 What?
 Surely this was all bullshit, I’d think to myself.
 They all start off like this, I’d tell my mum.
 Men weren't to be trusted, I’d laugh with my friends.
 Now, I can see, these were all trauma patterns, coping mechanisms I’d invented to protect my heart.
 So, I pushed him away more times than I can count.
 But he never gave up.
 He never blamed me or lost his temper when I’d test him.
 He’d manage to tear down a wall, and I'd swiftly build another one in its place.
 So he’d patiently start all over again, determined to crack open my heart I’d barricaded shut.